Taking steps to manage stress better

 Signs of stress

-Stress is the feeling of being unable to cope because of too much mental or emotional pressure.
+Stress is the feeling of struggling to cope because of too much mental or emotional pressure.

 For example, dealing with changing demands and pressures from different areas of life, such as children’s needs, money worries, relationships or concerns about work.